 Stephen graduated from Monash University in 2010.
 He has worked at Mt Eliza Clinic, Rye Family Clinic and North Mitcham Clinic.
-He is returning here to complete his last placement as a registrar.
+He returned here to complete his last placement as a registrar and is continuing on at North Mitcham Clinic permanently.
 He is also working at Bupa Aged care.

 Stephen enjoys Travel, snowboarding and spending time with his family.

 Women’s Health, Paediatrics